tayloj/tayloj.github.io/index.md

-Gained significant experience in proposal writing, especially for government and defense programs, as well as proper documentation procedures for the same, including adherance to technical report guidelines.
+Gained significant experience in proposal writing, especially for government and defense programs, as well as proper documentation procedures for the same, including adherence to technical report guidelines.

 <!-- A primary developer of